-Film will not rewind if the knob is pulled out too far.
+Pull the rewind knob until you feel resistance (about 3/8 inch).\ Push the rewind release in its slot in the direction of the arrow and hold the rewind release while turning the rewind knob clockwise to wind the film toward the magazine.
+The film is completely rewound when the dial of the exposure counter ceases to advance or to vibrate as the rewind knob is turned.
+Open the camera back; this automatically returns the exposure counter to E (Empty).
+Pull out the rewind knob all the way and remove the film magazine. \Film will not rewind if the knob is pulled out too far.
 In this case, push in the knob completely; then pull it out the proper distance as indicated above.

-AUTOMATIC EXPOSURE CONTROL

-Daylight and Available Light Pictures

-Set Film Speed in ASA Window The small window, marked ASA, on the top of the camera, must show the daylight film speed (exposure index) of the film in the camera to obtain proper exposure.
-The film speeds for No. 135 Kodak Films can be found on the two Exposure Data Cards (under the heading ASA) which can be slid out of the opening under the edge of the frame on the back of the camera, or in the instructions packed with the film.
+AUTOMATIC EXPOSURE CONTROL Daylight and Available Light Pictures Set Film Speed in ASA Window The small window, on the top of the camera, must show the daylight film speed of the film in the camera to obtain proper exposure.
+The film speeds for No. 135 Kodak Films can be found on the two-sided Exposure Data Card (under the heading ASA) which can be slid out of the opening under the right edge of the frame on the back of the camera, or in the instructions packed with the film.
 For example, the film speed of Kodachrome II Film for Daylight is 25.

-Set the film speed by turning the exposure index KNOB until the proper film speed appears opposite the arrow in the window, on the top of the camera, marked ASA.
+Set the film speed by turning the KNOB, marked ASA, until the proper film speed appears in the window, opposite the arrow on the top of the camera.